 How are we exposed to pesticides?

-Human can be exposed to pesticides due to their occupations.
-They are also exposed to pesticides through food and environmental exposure (water, soil, air).
-For several years now research has shown posible adverse effects of pesticides and especially those called "Endocrine disrupting chemicals (EDC)" which are chemicals that alter the normal functioning of the endocrine system of both wildlife and humans.
+You can be exposed to pesticides through your occupation.
+You can also be exposed to pesticides through food and environmental exposure (water, soil, air).
+For several years now research has shown possible adverse effects of pesticides and especially those called "Endocrine-disrupting chemicals (EDC)" which are chemicals that alter the normal functioning of the endocrine system of both wildlife and humans.
 A huge number of chemicals have been identified as endocrine disruptors, among them several pesticides.

 How do pesticides impact human fertility in women?

 Both men and women can show negative effects when exposed to pesticides.
 The negative impact of endocrine-disrupting pesticides on human fertility is now a key issue in reproductive health: Many pesticides with an endocrine-disrupting action are associated with poor oocyte maturation and competency, embryonic defects, and poor IVF outcomes.
 Some pesticide compounds are linked to specific causes of female infertility, such as premature ovarian insufficiency, polycystic ovarian syndrome, and endometriosis.
 IVF participants living in agricultural regions should be informed about the fertility decline, low ongoing pregnancy rates, and elevated risk of miscarriage associated with exposure to high doses of pesticides.

 How do pesticides impact human fertility in men?